 Connect the BME280 STEMMA QT board to the Feather RP2040 Adalogger's STEMMA QT port with a STEMMA QT cable.

-Every 15 seconds, the Feather reads the BME280 sensor's data and writes this data to the MicroSD card.
-The Feather's LED blinks green every few minutes to indicate that it is still logging data.
+Every 30 seconds, the Feather reads the BME280 sensor's data and writes this data out to a .log file on the MicroSD card.
+Every 6 minutes, the Feather's LED blinks green to indicate it is still logging data.

 Viewing the microSD Card's Data